gotham29/htm-state/README.md

 Once the dataset and scripts are finalized, this section will include:

-- offline evaluation CLI (e.g., `scripts.offline_demo_healthcare`)
+- offline evaluation CLI (e.g., `python -m scripts.offline_demo_healthcare`)
-- representative detection-lag output
+- representative detection-lag output (similar to Demos 1 & 2)

+---

 ### 📈 Planned Live Visualization

 The live demo will mirror the existing visuals:

-- top panel — selected motion / interaction features
+- **Top panel** — selected motion / interaction features
-- bottom panel — HTM state, spikes, and ground-truth change markers
+- **Bottom panel** — HTM state, spikes, and ground-truth change markers
-- magenta lag bars to show **time from event → detection**
+- **Magenta lag bars** — time from event → detection

-Short GIFs (like Demo 1 & 2) will be added here once the demo is recorded.
+Short GIFs (like Demos 1 & 2) will be added here once the demo is recorded
+and will follow the same interpretation structure (good detection vs. failure modes).

+---

 ### 🧠 Why Demo 3 matters